 Each semester we organise a series of workshops, talks, film screenings, and/or interviews with artists, writers and other art practitioners.
 Several of these events will be organised jointly with Meiji University in Tokyo as part of our Research Partnership in Intermedia Studies, with academic workshops and impact projects held alternatingly in Edinburgh and Tokyo.
 Learn more about our research partnership with Meiji University in this interview with Dr Fabien Arribert-Narce and Matthis Hervieux (University of Edinburgh), and in this other interview with Professor Rumiko Oyama and Dr Alex Watson (Meiji University).

 Our research and impact activities will often be student-led, and especially aimed at our vibrant and highly international community of postgraduate students (both MSc and PhD) working on intermedial topics.
-The events are conducted in close connection with the new MSc programme ‘Intermediality: Literature, Film and the Arts in Dialogue’ which was launched in September 2021.
-This trailblazing, highly interdisciplinary programme offers students a unique opportunity to explore in-depth this buoyant field of studies while participating in the activities of our research strand.
+The events are conducted in close connection with the new MSc programme ‘Intermediality: Literature, Film and the Arts in Dialogue’ which was launched in September 2021, and with the PhD Intermediality programme launched in Autumn 2022.
+These trailblazing, highly interdisciplinary programmes offer students a unique opportunity to explore in-depth this buoyant field of studies while participating in the activities of our research strand.